 Jonathan McMillen (left) created a hand tied bass jig he calls the "Jaw Jacker Jig" and he used them to catch these huge spots with his partner D'Ante Jackson on January 9th.
 The Jaw Jacker Jig will be available to buy at the Lake Purdy Store soon.

-Lake Purdy is currently open Tuesday through Sunday from 6AM to 7PM.
+Lake Purdy is now open Tuesday through Sunday from 6AM to 8PM.
 We will be closed on Mondays.

 He won $100.
 This November you can win $100 for a big bass.